cosmos/ibc/spec/core/ics-004-channel-and-packet-semantics/README.md

       // before the timeout receipt can be written and subsequently proven on the sender chain in timeoutPacket case ORDERED_ALLOW_TIMEOUT:
         // ordered channel: check that packet has not been received
-        // only allow timeout on next sequence so all sequences before the timed out packet can be received abortTransactionUnless(nextSequenceRecv == packet.sequence)
+        // only allow timeout on next sequence so all sequences before the timed out packet are processed (received/timed out)
+        // before this packet times out
+        abortTransactionUnless(nextSequenceRecv == packet.sequence)
         abortTransactionUnless(connection.verifyPacketReceipt(
           proofHeight,
           proof,
           packet.destPort,
           packet.destChannel,
+          packet.sequence
           TIMEOUT_RECEIPT,
         ))
         break;